junsusong98/junsusong98.github.io/_posts/2024-09-26-EngineeringEudcationConference.markdown

 [Korean Society for Engineering Education](https://www.ksee.org/html/)

-I had the opportunity to collaborate with the [POSTECH Metaversity Promotion Group](https://metaversity.postech.ac.kr/) and V-Edu to showcase POSTECH's metaverse environment and VR content focused on semiconductor and display education.
+ [POSTECH Metaversity Promotion Group](https://metaversity.postech.ac.kr/) and V-Edu jointly organized an exhibition.
+This event provided an opportunity to showcase POSTECH's metaverse environment and VR educational content on semiconductors and displays.

 We secured five Quest 3 VR devices, and the available content includes: